ajstourinho/questions_ocr_solver/README.md

     - After going through all pages, pressing Enter will close the interface.
     > After all that, a folder called `questions_crop_imgs` will be created with all the cropped images of the questions.
 4. Run the command `python3 main.py`.
 5. The code will run and a notification will alert when it stops.
-It will be created a folder called `outputs` and, inside that, another one called `json_outputs`, containing the JSON files for all questions.
+It will be created a folder called `outputs` containing the JSON files for all questions.

-> Extra step: To transform the JSON files into one single PDF, back in the original directory you can run the command `python3 json_outputs_to_pdf.py`.
-This will create a folder called `pdf_outputs` inside the `outputs` folder.
-There will be 1 PDF called `questions_ocr_and_answers.pdf` with one question (image and OCR transform) per page with its solution.
+> Extra step: To transform the JSON files into one single PDF, back in the original directory you can run the command `python3 jsons_converter.py`.
+This will create a folder called `converted_outputs`, where there will be 1 PDF and 1 docx file, each with one question (image and OCR transform) per page with its solution.